-China's solar PV costs had averaged just 4.93 cents/kWh in 2020.
-Costs projected to drop to 1.3 cents/kWh by 2030.
+China's solar PV costs had averaged 4.93 cents/kWh in 2020.
+Costs were projected to drop to 1.3 cents/kWh by 2030.
 Then, as solar gets even cheaper - down to 0.3 cents/kWh by 2060!
-If a price is put on coal pollution, say a carbon tax, cost difference gets immense.
+If a price is put on coal pollution, say carbon tax, cost difference gets immense.
 And so, coal cannot compete ahead; all sides know it.
-But coal means jobs, is firm now, dispatchable, uninterruptible vast domestic power that it needed.
-Solar, hobbled by intermittency, dearly needs energy storage to be firm.
+But coal means jobs, is firm now, dispatchable, uninterruptible vast domestic power it needed.
+Solar, hobbled by intermittency, dearly needs energy storage so as to be firm.
 Put together storage + solar can be 100% dispatchable; by 2030 a projected 5.2 petawatt-hours of solar-with-storage might be available in China.
-All of that could be cheaper than dirty coal, too - near its 7.5 PW total demand.
+All of that could be cheaper than dirty coal, too - and near its 7.5 PW total demand.

-By 2060, solar+storage could make 7.2 petawatt-hours, meet 1/2 China's electricity demand - on just sun.
-Complimented by huge wind, geothermal etc; those could meet all needs - alongside maybe latter nuclear fusion, it might be so better than fission!.
-Yet put aside unknowable nuclear/fusion - think instead of challenges in ramping proven renewables.
-Especially in its raw materials that pinch most.
-Battery designs if needing say, cobalt, may hoover up 36% of world known cobalt reserves - on past battery designs.
-On new, better batteries that don't need any cobalt, discussed ahead, all gets easier.
-Even lithium needs might then be 'only' 8% of global reserves.
-Hence green, alternative technologies are crucial - and myriad ideas beginning to blossom that require fewer of costlier raw materials.

-Materials availability, tech maturity, costs, efficiency, all impact choices.
-Look back a few years, and it may have been propitious to have 'gone into Photons' then - gone into solar/'P' (like China did) that gained after.
-Later in 2020-2023 surging inflation meant commodities like oil did relatively well.
-Look ahead, another P, here 'Protons', risky energy storage & energy conversion, along with electrons in H2, fuel cells etc - maybe possibly bit propitious one day ahead too.
-But, it was unknowable 2023, given their huge volatility.
-What's certain, is 'protons' theme early 2020s is hugely risky.
-Likely much more so, than a surer-solar.
+By 2060 solar+storage could make 7.2 petawatt-hours, meeting 1/2 of China's electricity demand.
+Complimented by huge wind, geothermal etc; to meet all needs - alongside maybe nuclear fusion, better than fission!
+Yet put aside unknown fusion - think instead of challenges in ramping proven renewables.
+Especially as material costs pinch.
+Battery designs if need say, cobalt, may hoover 36% of world known cobalt reserves - that's on past battery designs.
+But on new, better, batteries not needing cobalt, discussed ahead, all gets easier.
+Even lithium needs might be 'only' 8% of global reserves.
+Hence green, alternative technologies are crucial - myriad ideas may blossom for fewer raw materials.
+Material availability, tech maturity, cost, efficiency impact choices.
+Look back a few years: it may have been propitious to have 'gone into Photons' then - into solar as one 'P' (like China did).
+Look ahead, another P here 'Protons' is risky energy storage & energy conversion, with electrons in H2, fuel cells etc - it may be propitious one day ahead.
+But unknowable in 2020s, with huge volatility.
+So what is certain is this 'protons' theme in 2020s is hugely risky.
+More so, than surer-solar.